How to Reduce Stress at Work: 6 Simple Strategies Anyone Can Follow [Infographic]

 - Launch a wellness challenge.
 Gamify company fitness by launching a wellness challenge.
 Shoot for a team-wide goal, but also reward top performers to foster some friendly competition.
 At SnackNation, we passed out fitness trackers and added up our steps in a bid to virtually “walk” the distance from LA to San Francisco during our wellness month.
 Each week, we also named a winner for the most active team member.

 - Switch to an “Active Desk.”
 Sitting for long stretches at your desk is not good for your health.
 Alternatively, standing desks get you out of your chair and on your feet.
 This works your stabilizing leg and stomach muscles, your heart, and lets you burn extra calories.
-We’re big fans of Oristand’s functional and affordable cardboard standing desks.
+Check out Vivo’s sit-stand desk (this is the one I personally use).

 - Take walking meetings.
 In a recent interview with the Awesome Office Show, BittyFoods CEO Megan Miller explained that she gets in daily exercise by taking calls while strolling through San Francisco’s Golden Gate Park.
 LA-based skincare brand Murad also installed a walking track in their office space to encourage team members to get up from their desks during the day.